Koha-Community/kohadocs/source/patrons.rst

    -  Click "Pay" next to the fine you want to partially pay

-   -  Enter the amount you are collecting from the patron in the "Collect From Patron" box
+   -  Enter the amount you are collecting from the patron in the "Collect from patron" box

       |image453|

    -  Click "Confirm"

-   -  The fine will be updated to show the original Amount, and the current Amount Outstanding
+   -  The fine will be updated to show the original amount, and the current amount outstanding

 -  Pay an amount towards all fines

-   -  Click the "Pay Amount" button
+   -  Click the "Pay amount" button

-   -  Enter the amount you are collecting from the patron in "Collect from Patron."
-The sum of all fines is shown in "Total Amount Outstanding"
+   -  Enter the amount you are collecting from the patron in "Collect from patron."
+The sum of all fines is shown in "Total amount outstanding"

       |image454|